WwZzz/easyFL/algorithm/README.md

 ```
 Now let's take a look on the results of our implemention of Scaffold.

-# How to do observations during training time?
+# How to make observations during training time?

 coming soon...
 <div id='refer-anchor-2'></div>